ISMB/ECCB 2017 Workshops

 Dr. Fran Lewitter is Founding Director of Bioinformatics and Research Computing, retired, at Whitehead Institute for Biomedical Research.
 The group develops materials and provides training to biologists in the Institute.
 In addition, Fran was a member of the ISCB board of directors from 2008 to 2017 and has held a leadership role on the Education committee since 2008.
 She is also the former Education Editor for PLOS Computational Biology and currently an Editor for its Ten Simple Rules collection and on its Editorial Advisory Board.

-Dr. Patricia M. Palagi is the Head of Training at the SIB Swiss Institute of Bioinformatics, Switzerland, and has been involved in bioinformatics education and training for several years.
-In the past, she has co-organised the ISCB workshops: ECCB12, WEB13, WEB14 and WEB15.
-Patricia is chair of the Fund-raising committee of GOBLET and also a member of the ISCB Education committee.
+Dr. Patricia M. Palagi is Team Leader for Training at the SIB Swiss Institute of Bioinformatics, Switzerland, and has been involved in bioinformatics education and training for several years.
+In the past, she has co-organised the ISCB workshops: ECCB12, WEB13, WEB14, WEB15 and WEB16.
+Patricia is member of GOBLET (Global Organization for Bioinformatics Learning, Education and Training) and of the ISCB Education committee.

 Teaching bioinformatics effectively requires deeper consideration than most other subject areas because of bioinformatics inherent data and compute needs.
 Centralizing all presentations, data, tools, exercises, quizzes and answer keys in a single, flexible location is ideal for both the teacher and the student.
 Recent open source technologies such as Wikipedia, BioStars, and other open source repositories such as GitHub, have been used by bioinformatics faculty to change their bioinformatics classroom.
 While not intended as education tools, these platforms have facilitated coordination and development of training materials, are flexible enough to allow instant content changes, and have supported student interaction with the training content both within and beyond the classroom.